Clindamycin Palmitate Hydrochloride GranulesPronunciation

-Concomitant administration of food does not adversely affect the absorption of clindamycin palmitate hydrochloride contained in clindamycin palmitate hydrochloride for oral solution (Pediatric).
+Concomitant administration of food does not adversely affect the absorption of clindamycin palmitate HCl contained in clindamycin palmitate HCl pediatric flavored granules.

 In pediatric patients weighing 10 kg or less, ½ teaspoon (37.5 mg) three times a day should be considered the minimum recommended dose.

-Serious infections due to anaerobic bacteria are usually treated with clindamycin injection.
-However, in clinically appropriate circumstances, the physician may elect to initiate treatment or continue treatment with clindamycin palmitate hydrochloride for oral solution (Pediatric).
+Serious infections due to anaerobic bacteria are usually treated with CLEOCIN PHOSPHATE® Sterile Solution.
+However, in clinically appropriate circumstances, the physician may elect to initiate treatment or continue treatment with clindamycin palmitate HCl.

 NOTE: In cases of β-hemolytic streptococcal infections, treatment should be continued for at least 10 days.

-When reconstituted with water as follows, each 5 mL (teaspoonful) of solution contains clindamycin palmitate hydrochloride equivalent to 75 mg clindamycin.
+When reconstituted with water as follows, each 5 mL (teaspoon) of solution contains clindamycin palmitate HCl equivalent to 75 mg clindamycin.